How to Install Telnet via CMD or PowerShell in Windows 11

 Suggested resource: How to Check Who is Logged in Remotely or Locally on Windows 11

-Step 3: Verify Telnet installation
+Step 3: Check if Telnet is ready

 telnet